swimmingly/yodrew.github.io/_pages/about/index.md

 2018

+October - December

+Method is sufficiently perfected for safe mass use.

+- introduction > requirements new section
+- format
+    - importance of 4-day retreat restored
+    - 8-day retreat
+        - importance increased
+        - need for greater support discovered
+- psychology > pathology radically simplified

 September 1

 - every plan improved or refined, especially helix vent
-- hygiene chapterdivided into 3: hygiene, darkroom retreat (formerly darkroom retreating, distinctions, and mechanics sections), psychology (formerly depths section);  laws of life and pathology appendices integrated into them; significant revision of psychology chapter and hygiene > false capacity
+- hygiene chapter divided into three chapters: hygiene, darkroom retreat,  psychology;  laws of life and pathology appendices integrated into them; significant revision of psychology chapter and hygiene > false capacity
 - blurb rewritten according to emerging new concept of darkness

 2017